Bikhray Moti

 Bikhray Moti is a 2020 Pakistani television series that premiered on 26 May 2020, on ARY Digital.
 It is co-produced by Humayun Saeed and Samina Humayun Saeed under their banners Six Sigma Plus and Next Level Entertainment.
 The main cast includes Neelam Muneer, Yasir Nawaz, and Wahaj Ali.
-The story revolves around Ayeza, played by Muneer, a strong and independent girl who after her sister's death has no choice but to obtain custody of her niece and nephews by marrying her cruel brother-in-law.
-It ended later In November.
+The story revolves around Ayeza, played by Muneer, a strong-willed, independent girl who after her sister's death has no choice but marry her cruel brother-in-law to obtain custody of her niece and nephews.
+The last episode was aired in November 2020.